m-thakei/first-robot-project/README.md

 My Robotics Nanodegree First Project
-It's about a shipping storage facility ran by robots and it has a room for the humans controlling them with a bathroom for them and a simulated 4 pickup trucks Awaiting the packages to be loaded up.
+It's about a shipping storage facility ran by robots and it has a room for the humans controlling them with a bathroom for them and a simulated 4 pickup trucks awaiting the packages to be loaded up.